mattermost/mattermost-handbook/operations/business-operations/vpmom.md

 * Clear systems ownership.
 Specifically GTM systems and IT systems.
 * Alignment with R&D on who owns what.
 There are dozens of services that need to be built and it’s important to have alignment.
-* Staffing needs.
-Placeholder until final headcount plan is reviewed
 * Shifting priorities.
 It’s difficult to be efficient when we start a project and need to pivot to something else.
+* Staffing needs and Program spend.

 **Measures**